andreasdr/minitscript/README-Tools.md

 Optional flags are:
 - --use-libray - Issues to use a MinitScript library C++ file, if you have multiple script files tranpiled into C++ (see 1.5.)
-- --native-only - By default, scripts gets interpreted also in native mode, if they have changed, if you only want to compile and dont want to use optional interpretion you can use the "--native-only" argument
+- --native-only - By default, scripts gets interpreted also in native mode, if they have changed, so if you only want to compile and dont want to use optional interpretion you can use the "--native-only" argument

 ## 1.5. minitscriptlibrary